yoeo/scala-explained/classes.md

 An **abstract type** is a type alias defined inside a [class](#class) an [abstract class](#abstract-class) or a [trait](trait).
-The type that matches this alias is defined in the **sub classes**.
+The type that matches this alias is defined in the **derived classes**.

 Constraints like upper are lower bounds can be applied to abstract types.
-Therefore, abstract types can be used to reduce the number type parameters defined in a [generic class](#generic-class).
+Therefore, abstract types can be used to reduce the number of type parameters defined in a [generic class](#generic-class).

 ```scala